 Will Drones Ever Be Banned in the UK?

 Despite the recent controversy and incidents surrounding drones, I think it’s highly unlikely that drones will be banned altogether.
 In my opinion, it would take a very extreme incident for such measures to be put in place.
 However, they are banned from flying in certain restricted areas such as airports and over military bases for safety and security reasons.
 After the whole Gatwick controversy, you are now not allowed to fly your drone within 5km of an airport; prior to the incident, it was 1km.

 Do I Need a Drone License in the UK

-Under current UK law, you don’t need a license to fly a drone, providing it weighs less than 20kg.
-However, new legislation which was released in April 2019 requires all drone owners with a drone weighing between 250g and 20kg to register and do an online safety test or face a £1,000 fine.
-The fees associated with this are still being negotiated, but are proposed to be £16.50 per operator.
+Under current UK law, you don’t need a license as such to fly a drone, providing it weighs less than 20kg.
+However, new legislation that was introduced in November 2019 now requires all drone owners with a drone weighing between 250g and 20kg to both obtain a Flyer ID by doing an online safety test and then get an Operator ID.

 For drones over 20kg, you need special authorization from the CAA and your drone will be classed as a large unmanned aircraft.
 To find out more about large unmanned aircraft, refer to the CAA website.